Vegetarian's Japan Guide

 Amanohashidate is a sandbar at Miyazu Bay (宮津湾) in northern Kyoto.
 The 3.6 km long sandbar, with a width ranging from 20 to 170 meters, was created by crustal movements, connecting Miyazu Bay’s north and south end.

-From the ancient myth recorded in the Tango (丹後) area’s documentation, Amanohashidate was the ladder used by gods named Izanagi (イザナギ) and Izanami (イザナミ) when they visited the earth from heaven.
-One day, when Izanagi was taking a nap, the ladder collapsed and became Amanohashidate when it landed on earth.
+From the ancient myth recorded in the Tango (丹後) area’s documentation, Amanohashidate was the ladder used by gods named Izanagi (イザナギ) and Izanami (イザナミ) when they visited the Earth from heaven.
+One day, when Izanagi was taking a nap, the ladder collapsed and became Amanohashidate when it landed on Earth.

 To get a clear view of such a geographical spectacle, if you don’t make your way up to the observation decks at Amanohashidate View Land and Kasamatsu Park, you will have a pretty hard time persuading your families and friends that you have been to Amanohashidate!